11ty/eleventy-plugin-syntaxhighlight/README.md

 # eleventy-plugin-syntaxhighlight

-A pack of [Eleventy](https://github.com/11ty/eleventy) plugins for syntax highlighting using the Liquid templating engine.
-No runtime JavaScript here, these highlight transformations are all done at build-time.
+A pack of [Eleventy](https://github.com/11ty/eleventy) plugins for syntax highlighting.
+No browser/client JavaScript here, these highlight transformations are all done at build-time.

 ## Installation